Ewanrigg

 Key points

-• Ewanrigg Big Local partnership raised awareness of mental health, challenged stigma and improved service provision by investing in young people to lead the nationally recognised We Will’ youth mental health campaign.
+• Mental health awareness was raised, stigma challenged, and service provision improved through investment in young people to lead the nationally recognised We Will youth mental health campaign.

-• The partnership connected people with services and enhanced community pride through the award-winning Hug a Mug café and Maryport Matters magazine.
+• Residents were connected to services and community pride enhanced through the award-winning Hug a Mug café and Maryport Matters magazine.

 • A community hub was created, in partnership with Ewanrigg and Netherton Tenants and Residents Association, to deliver social activities and build community spirit.